k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

   * To return the whole MTable by its name.
   * To return the array of results by the map of keys & values.

-Each MTable can be accessible from any LU, regardless of their location in the Project.
+Each MTable can be accessible from any LU, regardless of its location in the Project.

 [Click for more information about MTable Actors.](/articles/19_Broadway/actors/09_MTable_actors.md)